 ABOUT: Emmy nominated Whitney Reynolds' news background and passion for people have been combined to create a show that is changing the world of talk TV.
 She produces a program that is dedicated to tough topics, inspiring viewers and provoking positive change.

 The Whitney Reynolds Show educates, motivates and makes a difference, one topic at a time.
 What started as an online talk show, The Whitney Reynolds Show gained momentum quickly and moved to NBC within its first year.
 In 2012 the show made strategic changes, which included a move to PBS Stations in Chicago and The Quad Cities.
 Whitney contributes on iHeart Radio's "The Weekly Show" with her segment, "Whitney's Women" shining light on female entrepreneurs who give back.
-She also took this idea to print and has a feature in Chicago Woman Magazine.
-In 2016 Whitney was recognized as a Humanitarian Honoree at the FAHF Awards for her work through the show.
+She also took this idea to print and has a column in Chicago Woman Magazine.